Dezra and Irene

 Heather and I travelled back to Scotland in October 2022.
 This time, I would meet my half-sisters Jody and Zoey, their boys and their husbands and revisit with Carolyn and Ronnie.
 Unfortunately, Shanie wasn’t able to come.
 I offered to perform at Jody’s son’s school in Kintore, south of Aberdeen.
 She thought it might be best if her son Joshua met me before the presentation.
 We set up a meeting at Thainstone House, where we were staying, for dinner the night before the school presentation.

 We met in the hotel lobby.
 It was like we had known each other forever.
-Jody, her husband Jordan and her son Joshua were easy to speak with and a joy to be around.
+Jody, her husband Jordan, and her son Joshua were easy to speak with and were a joy to be around.

 Jody, Me, Joshua, Jordan

-The next day, I presented at Kintore Primary School for the entire school.
-I used Joshua in my presentation.
+The next day, I presented at Kintore Primary School for the entire school, using Joshua in my presentation.
 I then visited Joshua’s P2 class, where I played guitar and sang songs.
 Joshua was all smiles.
 I like Joshua.
 He is a shy, sensitive boy with a great sense of humour.
 He reminds me of how I was when I was his age.

 Me and Joshua at Kintore Primary School in Kintore, Scotland